Conditionals

 # result: greater than 3

-Syntax match of:
+Syntax match of

-Sometimes you have a giant chain of elifs testing against a specific variable, and it is too much boilerplate.
+s testing against a specific variable, and it is too much boilerplate.
 ASnake provides a shortcut to get around that.

-On it's own line, start with a match and then the value or variable you wish to test.
-Then you can chain as many ofs as you need, assuming that in it's place is an elif with the value you set.
+with the value you set.
 Note that it always defaults to an equality check, but you can specify another operator.

-The chain can have an else at the end, it is optional.
+The chain can have an else

 Example: